ieeesbkastoria/Smart-Campus/README.md

 # ESP-Snippets: Smart Campus Temperature Monitoring System

 Welcome to the ESP-Snippets project!
 This project is part of the IEEE Student Branch initiative aimed at developing a smart campus system.
-The goal of this project is to create a system using ESP32 microcontrollers to monitor the temperature of lecture rooms and report the data to a central node.
+The goal of this project is to create a system using ESP32[...]

 ## Table of Contents